 So why are many baby boomers, those 76 million Americans born between 1946 and 1964 choosing to combat aging skin, sagging breasts, pudgy tummies?
 Well, why should one age gracefully when one can in some way take control of the ageing process?
 The fact is many adults don’t feel old yet.
 Many adults are at the top of their career in their mid-life and don’t plan on slowing down anytime soon!
 And in some if not all careers, an attractive body equals success.
 More than ever adults are extremely fitness conscious.
 So it follows that big premiums on youthful bodies just makes sense.

-It is interesting that despite all people being ‘legally equal’ in life, beauty does indeed have its advantages.
+It is interesting that despite all people being ‘legally equal’ in life, beauty does indeed have Its advantages.
 Beautiful people are treated differently.
 It’s a fact.
 Differential treatment actually starts early in life.
-For instance, three month old children gaze longer at attractive faces than at unnattractive faces.
-Attractive children receive less punishment than unnattractive children for similar acts of misbehavior.
-Indeed, this differential treatment continues through school, college, and post college.
+For instance, three month old children gaze longer at attractive faces than at unattractive faces.
+Attractive children receive less punishment than unattractive children for similar acts of misbehavior.
+Indeed, this differential treatment continues through school, college, and post-college.
 For instance, attractive students receive better grades.
 And there is some evidence to suggest even that physical attractiveness may dominates job qualifications.
 And what about really good looking criminals?
 Well, they’re more likely to receive better treatment and easier convictions based on study by Hatfield & Sprecher in 1986.

 A Harris Interactive consumer survey conducted for ASPS in 2006 found interesting trends.
 In this ASPS survey of 800 women ages 35 to 69, it was found that the majority would prefer their face to look 13 years younger.
 The survey also found women were most likely to be extremely or very concerned about wrinkles and sagging skin.
 The majority (81 percent) of respondents were 40 to 64 years old (3).